kevintuhumury/dashing-fitbit/README.md

-# Fitbit Dashing widget for FITBIT®
+# Dashing widget for FITBIT®

 Fitbit widget for [Dashing](http://shopify.github.com/dashing), which uses the [Fitgem](https://github.com/whazzmaster/fitgem) gem to retrieve information from the [Fitbit API](https://dev.fitbit.com/).